-Jessica Walter and Malory Archer (Archer)
+Jessica Walter And Malory Archer (Archer)

-Kevin Michael Richardson and Principal Lewis (American Dad!)
+Kevin Michael Richardson And Principal Lewis (American Dad!)

-Principal Lewis is basically just a American Dad-ified Richardson, with the same bald head and beard.
+Principal Lewis is basically just an American Dad-ified Richardson, with the same bald head and beard.
 But Richardson's other voice credits include far more diverse looking characters, including Shredder in the 2012 reboot of Teenage Mutant Ninja Turtles.

-Danny DeVito and Philoctetes (Hercules)
+Danny DeVito And Philoctetes (Hercules)

 Philoctetes isn't the only cartoon creation voiced by DeVito that matches his diminutive 4'10" frame.
 He also voiced Mr. Swackhammer, the alien dog owner of the intergalactic theme park "Moron Mountain," in 1996's Michael Jordan vehicle Space Jam.